-‘The 7 Most Endangered’ programme was launched in January 2013 by Europa Nostra with the European Investment Bank Institute as founding partner and the Council of Europe Development Bank as associated partner.
+The 7 Most Endangered Programme was launched in January 2013 by Europa Nostra with the European Investment Bank Institute as founding partner and the Council of Europe Development Bank as associated partner.
 It was inspired by a successful similar project run by the US National Trust for Historic Preservation.
-‘The 7 Most Endangered’ is not a funding programme.
-Its aim is to serve as a catalyst for action and to promote “the power of example”.
+The 7 Most Endangered is supported by the Creative Europe programme of the European Union, as part of Europa Nostra’s network project European Cultural Heritage Agora.

 50 threatened monuments and heritage sites from 28 countries across Europe have been selected for the 7 Most Endangered.
 The first list was published in 2013, the second list in 2014, the third list in 2016, the fourth list in 2018, the fifth list in 2020, the sixth list in 2021 and the seventh list in 2022.